 Desserts with savory elements are gaining increasing favor.
 Cheese with fruit is the classic combo and often still the best.
 These apple wedges would also make a worthy side dish for grilled pork tenderloin or leg of lamb.–Cheryl and Bill Jamison

-Special Equipment: Metal skewers (optional)
+Special Equipment: Metal skewers or small-mesh grill rack (optional)

 Grilled Apples with Roquefort Butter Recipe